 7. ITeams conference in Germany

 This year our bi-annual ITeams family conference was held Schwäbisch Gmünd, Germany (pictured above).
 We enjoyed connecting with our colleagues who work throughout Europe, and we had intensive meetings with our President and other leadership from the ITeams US office.
 A super-talented team of teachers took care of the kids while we were in meetings, and when we came home K set up her toys like this:

-I guess she had a good time, like the rest of us.
+Looks like she had a good time, like the rest of us!

 8. Team Retreat

 In September, we took a team retreat to debrief and plan for the next year.
 We rented this amazing 16th-century country house for a weekend, and we had meetings during the day and hung out at night.
 The best part of this house was that everything was furnished from Ikea.
 So here you had this old, rustic Spanish house from the 1500′s – and most of the furniture and all of the kitchenware was from familiar, comfortable Ikea.
 It was a hoot.

 This was our first winter in the US since 2006, and we felt so blessed to celebrate Christmas, New Year’s, and even Chinese New Year with family.
 We also saw many friends and supporters and shared with several churches.